 If you are planning on having a baby, you should start taking a folic acid (folate) supplement.
-It prevents your baby from getting an illness called Spina bifida, which causes parts of the spine in the embryo to close incompletely.
+It prevents your baby from getting an illness called Spina bifida, which causes parts of the spine in the embryo to not fully close.

 Folic acid is very effective, especially if taken very early on during pregnancy, which is why you should take it once you are pregnant or even better, once you start trying for a baby.